 Fortunately, however, cherry blossom season tends to coincide with the magnolia trees bursting into bloom too bringing extra colour to London’s streets after a long, grey winter.

 So, as we get ready for what is probably the prettiest time of the year in London (with the exception of Christmas of course!), mark down the following locations and visit the best places to see cherry blossoms in London.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.

 You may also enjoy these London posts:

-- The 23+ best things to do in Buenos Aires with kids
+- The very best things to do in Mexico City with kids 2024 (+map!)